 An overnight flight to Johannesburg from London leaves just over 11 hours to get some shut eye.
 For those who don't sleep at thirty thousand feet, that's three movies, three glasses of wine, two meals, and one-hour daydreaming about elephants.

 No sooner than touching down in Johannesburg, you will be whizzed away to Victoria Falls.
-Hop onto a short 1.45-minute flight to Zimbabwe.
+Hop onto a short 1 hour 45-minute flight to Zimbabwe.
 Take a moment to let that glorious African heat wash over you before a final 20-minute transfer to your hotel.

 Chances are the effects of a red-eye flight are setting in, so take the afternoon to relax.
 Snooze on a soft bed, plunge into the pool, or head out to see the striking Victoria Falls - known locally by the Kalolo-Lozi people as 'the smoke that thunders'.